 The world is experiencing the peak of online marketplace businesses in recent years.
 Extensively successful online marketplaces like Amazon, eBay, Alibaba, and AliExpress have demonstrated that marketplaces will have good vibes in every business sector.
-Here in this article, you will get an exhaustive guide to build and grow a multi-vendor eCommerce marketplace website.
+Here in this article, you will get an exhaustive guide to building and growing a multi-vendor eCommerce marketplace website. start

-The eCommerce marketplace is such a platform where sellers from a different location, even from different countries can display their products or services to potential customers.
+The eCommerce marketplace is such a platform where sellers from different locations, even from different countries can display their products or services to potential customers.
 Simply explaining it is:

 If you are immensely passionate about starting an online marketplace business and have the enthusiasm to spread it all over the world then this article is for you.
 We'll guide you step by step with everything you need from A-Z about the online marketplace business.

 From the ocean of available product categories spot out the niche, you want to work with.
 No matter you have been a businessman before starting an online marketplace, it may be the beginning of your business journey.
 Don’t hesitate to begin with a small niche because Amazon’s beginning was with only books.
 Once you have selected the niche your next task will be to:

 Startup failure is a very common phenomenon in the online marketplace business.
 Most of the causes are related to business model selection.
 Before starting the marketplace you must decide what business model would be a good fit for your marketplace, not in the middle of the business stream.
 Choose one and stick to it.
 We’ll discuss a few most common monetization models used by today’s marketplaces:

 Sign-up fees: The fees you collect from the sellers willing to use your online platform.
 Be technical in setting up the fee.
 You have to convince the seller that your platform is worth getting the amount and he/she will not regret what been paid.

 Pros: A sign-up fee will filter serious sellers from others.